jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 If left out then the maximum is 8.

-### PvPMode
+### PvPEnabled

-Should players in the same team be stopped from hurting each other?
+Should players be able to attack each other?

-The options are:

-* `on` - players can hurt each other (default for race/survival games)
-* `teams` - players can hurt people in other teams (default for scored games)
-* `off` - players cannot hurt each other (default for selection games)
+If this is TRUE for a team games then players will not be able to hit team members

+If left out then the default is false for selection games and true for all other games

 ### shouldClearExistingGameBeforeBuilding